clamalo/model/README.md

 - ```conda create -n myenv```
 - ```conda activate myenv```

-Run the following command to install all the packages that the model needs to run:
+Run the following command in terminal to install all the packages that the model needs to run:

 - ```conda install -c conda-forge xarray netcdf4 cfgrib requests matplotlib cartopy pandas metpy tzwhere python-dateutil imageio adjusttext```